vanheeringen-lab/genomepy/docs/content/api_core.rst

 This class builds on the :code:`pyfaidx.Fasta` class to also provide you with several options to get specific sequences from your genome, and save these to file.

-Don't be alarmed by the :code:`as_seqdict` function: it takes a wide variety of inputs, for your convenience!

 ------------

 .. autoclass:: Genome